tinymovr/Tinymovr/docs/protocol/reference.rst

 Type: float
 Units: second

-The maximum time the motor is allowed to travel before aborting homing.
+The maximum time the motor is allowed to travel before homing times out and aborts.